PetroIvaniuk/llms-tools/README.md

 - [Ferret](https://github.com/apple/ml-ferret) - An End-to-End MLLM that Accept Any-Form Referring and Ground Anything in Response, by Apple
 - [NotebookLM](https://notebooklm.google/) - a powerful new interface that lets you shift effortlessly from reading to asking questions to writing, with an AI thought partner helping you at every turn
 - [LLM360](https://www.llm360.ai/) - enables community-owned AGI through open-source large model research and development (K2-65B, CrystalCoder-7B, Amber-7B)
-- [Amazon Titan](https://aws.amazon.com/bedrock/titan/) - a breadth of high-performing image, multimodal, and text model choices, via a fully managed API, by AWS
 - [Mirasol](https://research.google/blog/scaling-multimodal-understanding-to-long-videos/) - a multimodal model for learning across audio, video, & text that decouples the modeling into separate autoregressive models to process the inputs according to the characteristics of their modalities, for state-of-the-art performance, by Google
 - [UniIR](https://tiger-ai-lab.github.io/UniIR/) - Universal Multimodal Information Retrievers, framework to learn a single retriever to accomplish (possibly) any retrieval task
 - [Tulu-2-DPO model](https://www.interconnects.ai/p/rlhf-progress-scaling-dpo-to-70b) - RLHF method DPO scales to 70B parameters, clearly compare PEFT fine-tuning to full-parameter fine-tuning